johnhickok/PMT_LA/Geocoding and Power BI/README.md

-Please prepare your PC before showing up.
 The downloads may be extensive.
-Visit <b>Before We Begin</b>.
+Visit <b>Before We Begin</b> for a list of stuff you need to download and install.

 This will be a brief overview of some of the things I do at work.
 The short list is below: